-(U) Landscaping.
-Parking lot landscaping shall be designed and installed in accordance with Vol. II, § 1-8-6(E).
+(T)-(U) Landscaping.
+Parking lot landscaping shall be designed and installed in accordance with Vol. II, $\S 1-8-6(E)$ .

-(V) Accessibility standards.
+(U) (V) Accessibility standards.
 Accessible (persons with disabilities) parking and pedestrian access shall be designed and installed in accordance with the American with Disabilities Act (ADA), as amended.
-The minimum number of accessible parking spaces shall be provided per the ADA standard, as depicted in Vol. II, § 1-7-3, Table 7-4.
-At least one of every six spaces must be van accessible.
+The minimum number of accessible parking spaces shall be provided per the ADA standard, based on the total number of parking spaces provided, as depicted in Vol. II.